BruceSteers/GForm/Readme.md

 (was thinking of calling it Genity)

-zenity like form maker using a pipe for shell interaction Minimum Requirements...
+zenity like form maker using a pipe for shell interaction Minimum Requirements... <br>
-If you have installed the Gambas3 package you should have all that's needed. for the complete Gambas3 developement environment type in a terminal.. sudo apt-get install -y gambas3
+If you have installed the Gambas3 package you should have all that's needed. for the complete Gambas3 developement environment type in a terminal..<br>
+sudo apt-get install -y gambas3

 Otherwise the minimum requirements for GForm are the following packages...